 The information in the checklist below is taken from the ATO website.
 Use it to work out whether you need to complete a tax return this year.
 It is a basic checklist only, and you should consult the full list on the ATO’s website for more detailed information.

-You will need to lodge a tax return for the 2016-17 financial year if any of the following apply to you in the past year:
+You will need to lodge a tax return if any of the following apply to you in the past year:

 - You were an Australian resident and you paid tax or had tax withheld on your behalf